 Helping Someone Who May Be Overdosing

-If someone is very drowsy or unconscious and non-responsive and you are concerned that they are having an overdose, you can determine if they need naloxone though their responsiveness to certain actions.
-You can first try to wake or speak to someone who is unresponsive.
-To confirm that the person is not just in a deep sleep you can perform a “sternal rub” which will most likely wake them.
+If someone is very drowsy or unconscious and non-responsive and you are concerned that they are having an overdose, you can determine if they need naloxone through their responsiveness to certain actions.
+You can first try to wake or speak to someone unresponsive.
+To confirm that the person is not just in deep sleep you can perform a “sternal rub” which will most likely wake them.
 The person may have bluish skin and may be breathing slowly or gasping for air.
 If signs of overdose are present, call 911 for help and give naloxone.
-The naloxone dose can be repeated a second time after 3 minutes if no or minimal breathing or responsiveness.
+The Naloxone dose can be repeated a second time after 3 minutes if no or minimal breathing or responsiveness.

 Will Naloxone hurt someone who is not having an overdose?

 No. If the person you are trying to help is suffering from a different illness or a non-opioid overdose and is unresponsive, naloxone will not hurt them.
 There will be no effect.

 Is it painful to come out of an overdose?

 Naloxone reverses the good and bad effects of opioids.
 So, while they may be able to breathe and return to consciousness, they also may be in some withdrawal from not having the drug in their system.
 For example, if someone uses opioids every day and is given naloxone, they could go into withdrawal and become agitated.
 Significant agitation is not common.
 The benefits of giving naloxone outweigh the risks.

 Naloxone is available in all Hennepin Healthcare pharmacies and is available without a prescription.
 Most insurance providers cover Naloxone.
 It will appear as a medication in the medical record.
 Our pharmacists will discuss the copay based on your insurance.
 Hennepin Healthcare pharmacies have free naloxone kits available for uninsured patients.